Join the Vision Map Workshop

 Some Christians are concerned with what friends, family, and church members might think if they find out they practice Reiki.

 While some Christians experience doubts before taking the class, others experience them after.
 They listen to their intuition, sign up, and experience a profound connection with a power greater than themselves.
-This can sometimes leave them feeling confused as they try to reconcile their experience in class with their understanding of God.

-I encourage you to ask questions and search for your truth.
+At Beacons of Change, we encourage you to ask questions and search for your truth.

 Back to Samantha: doubts began to surface for her soon after taking the Reiki 1 Class.
 She knew that offering healing to others was her calling.
 At the same time, she was concerned that practicing Reiki on herself and others might conflict with her faith in God.